Microsoft Forefront Unified Access Gateway: Technical overview

 Microsoft UAG provides secure socket layer (SSL) virtual private network (VPN), a Web application firewall, and endpoint security management (for compliance and security) that enable access control, authorization, and content inspection for a wide variety of line-of-business applications.

 Included are customized granular access policy and security capabilities for Microsoft Exchange Server (2003, 2007 and 2010), Microsoft SharePoint Portal Server (2003, 2007 and 2010), Microsoft Terminal Services and Citrix Presentation Server.
 The product is highly customizable, and almost any application can be published With UAG.

 Out of the box UAG Server is able to work with many authentication vendors such as Mi-Token, RSA Security, OneSpan, GrIDsure, Swivel, ActivCard and Aladdin.
 It also works with numerous authentication systems and protocols such as Active Directory, RADIUS, LDAP, NTLM, Lotus Domino, PKI and TACACS+.
 Possible customizations include single-sign-on (SSO), as well as look-and-feel dynamic customization.
 With the current release of UAG with Update 2, the product also offers support for many third-party systems such as Linux, Macintosh and iPhone.
 The product also supports Mozilla Firefox.

 UAG performs particularly well in providing a portal for web applications, such as web-based email and intranets, but it also provides full SSL VPN network access using either ActiveX (when using Internet Explorer) or Java components (when using Firefox, Opera, non Windows client such as Red Hat or Mac OS).
 These components can also perform end-point compliance checks before allowing access, to test for attributes on the PC such as domain name, antivirus definitions date or running processes.

-The inclusion of DirectAccess with UAG has been a big influence on its success, as DirectAccess provides a very seamless VPN-like integration and is in high-demand by many organizations.
-DirectAccess is part of Windows, but UAG provides a very user-friendly configuration interface for it, making it easier to configure for administrators.
-UAG also adds two additional components - DNS64 and NAT64, which make deploying DirectAccess in an existing network easier, without the need to deploy IPv6.
+The inclusion of DirectAccess contributes to UAG's success, with its services including a VPN-like integration.
+DirectAccess is part of Windows with a configuration interface for administrators.
+UAG also adds two additional components - DNS64 and NAT64, which assists the deployment of DirectAccess in an existing network without the need to deploy IPv6.

 The product is sold in appliance form, from various vendors.
 It is also offered as an installable DVD.
 The product can be installed on Windows Server 2008 R2.